-The budget in each fiscal year includes General Fund resources in the amount of \$6,500,000 to replace reduced Temporary Assistance for Needy Families (TANF) receipts, which are recouped as program income and reused as federal matching funds to operate Child Support Enforcement.
+The Executive Budget includes additional General Fund in the amount of \$6,500,000 in each fiscal year to replace reduced Temporary Assistance for Needy Families (TANF) receipts, which are recouped as program income and reused as federal matching funds to operate Child Support Enforcement.
+Without this funding, Child Support Enforcement will be at risk of losing \$13,000,000 in federal funds in each fiscal year.